-So it’s little surprise that many of the 2020 Democratic presidential candidates have made immigration reform a centerpiece of their campaigns.
-Some have pledged to decriminalize border crossings, mirroring a key proposal put forth by former presidential candidate Julián Castro.
+So it’s little surprise that many of the 2020 Democratic presidential candidates made immigration reform a centerpiece of their campaigns.
+Some pledged to decriminalize border crossings, mirroring a key proposal put forth by former presidential candidate Julián Castro.
 Castro championed repealing Title 8, Section 1325 of U.S. immigration law to make illegal border crossings a civil offense.
 Section 1325 came into the spotlight due to Trump’s “zero-tolerance” immigration enforcement policy, which separates minors from their family members upon detention.

 - See candidate positions on other topics: climate change, security, trade, Venezuela.